 Property management is not only limited to commercial spaces.
 Owners or homeowners associations hire property managers to care for residential spaces such as:

-These present a number of challenges that need to be managed effectively:
+Managing these types of properties presents a number of challenges that need to be managed effectively.

 Tenant Turnover.
 In any rented space — commercial or residential, occupant turnover is inevitable.
 The coming and going of tenants creates a physical security problem.
 Each time a tenant leaves, the property manager needs to collect the keys.
 As added security, locks must be changed quickly to prevent ex-tenants from re-entering the facilities.
 This could be a costly exercise.